Diet Considerations for Lupus

 The best example that one size does not fit all in Lupus diets.
 A patient with lupus nephritis might have to reduce their red meat intake because their kidneys cannot handle the amount of protein.
 At the same time, a patient without kidney complications but with high inflammation requires substantial amounts of protein to fight the inflammation.
 Red meat is rich in protein and might be the right choice for the latter patient.

-Does a gluten-free diet help?
+Does a gluten-free diet benefit people with lupus?

 There is no clinical evidence that a gluten-free diet cures lupus.
 However, some might experience less inflammation by preventing high gluten food.
 Personally, I go on and off of gluten several times a year, depending on the level of my joint inflammations.
 My doctors do not believe in its impact on my blood tests or any other symptoms, but they don't discourage me from my choice.